-Omniscience is ALL knowing about the past, presence and future.
-This is a definition that is not the originating from the Bible nor the early church fathers’ teachings.
+Omniscience is ALL knowing about the past, present and future.
+This definition does not originate from the Bible or the early church fathers’ teachings.

-A. Jesus teaching that the Father knows what you need before you ask:
+Jesus taught us that the Father knows what you need before you ask:

 For your Father knows the things you need before you ask Him.

-B. Jesus teaching that the Father knows you intimately:
+Jesus taught us that the Father knows us intimately: